xinxinh2020/markdown/paper/The Design and Implementation of Open vSwitch.md

 The solution we implemented statically divides fields into four groups, in decreasing order of traffic granularity: metadata (e.g., the switch ingress port), L2, L3, and L4.
 We changed each tuple from a single hash table to an array of four hash tables, called stages: one over metadata fields only, one over metadata and L2 fields, one over metadata, L2, and L3 fields, and one over all fields.

 We divided fields by protocol layer because,as a rule of thumb, in TCP/IP, inner layer headers tend to be more diverse than outer layer headers.
 At L4, for example, the TCP source and destination ports change on a per-connection basis, but in the metadata layer only a relatively small and static number of ingress ports exist

+With four stages, one might expect the time to search a tuple to quadruple.
+Our measurements show that, in fact, classification speed actually improves slightly in practice because, when a search terminates at any early stage, the classifier does not have to compute the full hash of all the fields covered by the tuple .